-If your soul has a greater percentage of male energy, the process of entering the male path will be much more difficult for you.
+If your soul has a greater percentage of female energy, the process of entering the male path will be much more difficult for you.
 You will feel that you are doing something against yourself.
 You will not be able to find yourself in the process of achieving a career, gaining status, power, and money.

 If you are called a daddy’s baby girl, or when your soul has a greater percentage of male energy, you don’t see anything wrong with being ambitious, having power, making money, and building a successful relationship with a man.

 You will then feel responsible for your own life.
 Women accepted by their fathers have the certainty that they will be accepted by the world.
 They also have a good relationship with their own animus then.